gumob/TLDExtractSwift/README.md

 github "gumob/TLDExtractSwift"
 ```

-Do not forget to incorporate Punycode.framework.
-Otherwise it will fail to build the application.
+Do not forget to include Punycode.framework.
+Otherwise it will fail to build the application.<br/>

 <img src="Metadata/carthage-xcode-config.jpg" alt="drawing" width="480" style="width:100%; max-width: 480px;"/>

 ### CocoaPods